mui/material-ui/docs/data/system/components/box/box.md

 ## Introduction

 The Box component is a generic container for grouping other components.
-It's a fundamental building block when building with MUI component libraries—you can think of it as a `<div>` with special features (like access to your app's theme and the [`sx` prop](/system/getting-started/the-sx-prop/)).
+It's a fundamental building block when working with MUI component libraries—you can think of it as a `<div>` with extra built-in features, like access to your app's theme and the [`sx` prop](/system/getting-started/the-sx-prop/).

+### Usage

+The Box component differs from other containers available in Material UI because its usage is intended to be multipurpose and open-ended, just like a `<div>`.
+Components like [Stack](/material-ui/react-stack/) and [Paper](/material-ui/react-paper/), by contrast, feature usage-specific props that make them ideal for certain use cases—Stack for one-dimensional layouts, and Paper for elevated surfaces.

 ## Basics